bpbond/cosore/README.md

 There are a number of developer functions as well, i.e. not intended for the average COSORE user.
-Perhaps most importantly this includes `csr_build()`, which scans for and parses metadata on all installed datasets, then loads the data, parsing raw data is necessary and available.
+Perhaps most importantly this includes `csr_build()`, which scans for and parses metadata on all installed datasets, then loads the data, parsing raw data as necessary and available.

 ## Data access